 So I will still be able to buy and use Limine as a standalone trial presentation application without needing my own server or even Internet access?

 Yes, a Limine Standard Subscription will remain available for individual purchasers, and the Desktop Application does not require a server or constant Internet access.
 However any organization purchasing more than a handful of Standard Subscriptions will generally find it more cost-effective to purchase an Enterprise Subscription so that the software can be deployed to and used collaboratively by all users within the organization.

 If I purchase an Enterprise Subscription, will I be able to let third parties (such as my clients) use the system and can I charge them for access?

 Enterprise Subscribers may, with certain restrictions, allow third parties to access Limine Matters hosted on their systems without additional cost.
 For example, subscribers can create Limine accounts for and give access to their clients, co-counsel, witnesses in their case, trial consultants, etc.

-However, Enterprise Subscribers are not permitted to charge third parties for access to their hosted Matters under any circumstances.
+However, Enterprise Subscribers are not permitted to charge third parties for access to their hosted Matters under any circumstances (i.e. they may not act like a reseller/vendor).
 In addition, giving third parties access to a Matter requires that the Enterprise Subscriber hosting the Matter be acting as either lawyer or client in connection with the Matter being hosted, and not merely acting as a litigation technology provider who is neither giving nor receiving legal services.